chappidiRushi/tool-box/README.md

 ## Release Notes

-Added functionality to create functions for interfaces
+* Added functionality to create functions for interfaces

-## Working with Markdown
+* Added App restart button In the status bar

-VS code extension for typescript
+* Added Open external terminal button in the status bar